Sjeiti/ronvalstarnl/src/data/markdown/post_strong-password-generator-bookmarklet.md

 <!--
-  id: 2665
   date: 2014-11-11
   modified: 2014-11-18
   slug: strong-password-generator-bookmarklet
   type: post
-  excerpt: <p>A bookmarklet that creates strong passwords that can safely be used from any browser on any system without accessing the internet.
-The bookmarklet is generated with presets and seeds making it unique for every user.</p>
   categories: code, open source
   tags: bookmarklet, JavaScript, math
-  metaKeyword: password generator
-  metaDescription: A password generator bookmarklet safely to be used from any browser on any device.
+  description: A password generator bookmarklet safely to be used from any browser on any device.
 The bookmarklet is generated with seeds making it unique for every user.
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
 -->

 # Strong password generator bookmarklet generator